-The palace covers around 215 meters from east to west and its walls are about 26 meters high.
-At a time when the Roman civilization was in transition from classical to the medieval era, the architects were able to envelope the different building styles that preceded it.
-It also helped that Christians used the palace as a cathedral in the middle ages – preserving its structural integrity throughout the medieval period.
+The palace covers around 705 feet (215 meters) from east to west and its walls are about 85 feet (26 meters) high.
+At a time when the Roman civilization was in transition from the classical to the medieval era, architects were able to incorporate different building styles that had been used over the ages.
+It also helped that Christians used the palace as a cathedral in the Middle Ages, preserving its structural integrity throughout the medieval period.

-3. Amphitheatre Nimes
+3. Amphitheater, Nimes

-It had a number of splendid buildings, a surrounding wall over more than 200 hectares of land and a majestic theater at its heart.
-Better known as the Arena of Nimes, this astoundingly large theater had a seating capacity of around 24,000 spectators – effectively making it one of the biggest amphitheaters in Gaul.
+It had a number of splendid buildings, a surrounding wall, more than 200 hectares of land, and a majestic theater at its heart.
+Better known as the Arena of Nimes, this astoundingly large theater had a seating capacity of around 24,000, effectively making it one of the biggest amphitheaters in Gaul.

 The Pantheon is arguably the most well-preserved architectural marvel from the ancient Roman era.
-Unlike many other contemporary Roman temples that were almost always dedicated to particular Roman deities, the Pantheon was a temple of all the Roman gods.
-The construction of this temple was completed in 125 CE during the rule of Hadrian.
+Unlike many other contemporary Roman temples that were almost always dedicated to particular Roman deities, the Pantheon was a temple for all the Roman gods.
+The construction of this temple was completed in 125 AD during the rule of Hadrian.

 The Pantheon has a large circular portico that opens up to a rotunda.
-The rotunda is covered by one of the most majestic domes that simply adds a whole new dimension to the grandeur of the Pantheon.
-The sheer size and scale of this dome gives a lasting testimony to the skills of ancient Roman architects and engineers.
+The rotunda is covered by a majestic dome that adds a whole new dimension to its grandeur.
+The sheer size and scale of this dome is a lasting testimony to the skills of ancient Roman architects and engineers.